the-dissidents/emmm/libemmm/README.md

 ## Usage

-`emmm` is highly extensible.
-The parser by itself only handles the most basic syntax rules; it accepts a `Configuration` object that defines most of the language features.
+`emmm` is an extensible language.
+The parser by itself only handles the basic syntax; it accepts a `Configuration` object that defines most of the features.

 ```typescript
 import * as emmm from '@the_dissidents/libemmm';